Christmas: History, Traditions, and Celebrations

 There is nothing more inspiring than hearing songs that tell the story of the birth of Jesus from a biblical perspective.
 Singing Christmas carols is one tradition that tells the true Christmas story.

-The first Christmas song was written in 1410.
+The first Christmas carol or song was written in 1410.
 It talks about how Mary and Jesus met different people in Bethlehem.
 Christmas carols are still observed in many countries today.
 Children and adults alike visit their neighbors and sing songs in exchange for money or cookies.

-Other Holiday Traditions
+Other Holiday Traditions like gift-giving

 Different Ways to Celebrate Christmas Around the World